-Call identifier: WiSHFUL-OC1
+Call identifier: WiSHFUL-OC2

-Call title: First WiSHFUL Competitive Call for Experiments and Extensions
+Call title: Second WiSHFUL Open Call for Experiments

-Submission deadline: 29 January 2016, at 17:00 Brussels local time Feasibility check deadline: 22 January 2016, at 17:00 Brussels local time
+Submission deadline: 24 June 2016, at 17:00 Brussels local time

+Feasibility check deadline: 16 June 2016, at 17:00 Brussels local time

-For the feasibility check, it is essential that the proposers get in contact with the WiSHFUL partner in charge of the testbed(s) or software platform(s), which will be used for the proposed experiment or extension, to discuss its feasibility within the WiSHFUL federation and the related specific requirements.
-Each proposing party must therefore contact the WiSHFUL consortium to identify a possible Patron by contacting us at contact@wishful-project.eu.
-The proposing party must submit its draft proposal to the Patron by Friday 22 January 2016, at 17:00 Brussels local time.
-The feedback will be provided by the Patron at latest by Wednesday 27 January 2016 at noon, and must be copied into section D of the proposal template.
+For the feasibility check, it is essential that the proposing party gets in contact with the WiSHFUL partner in charge of the testbed(s) or software platform(s), which are intended to be used for the proposed Experiment, to discuss its feasibility within the WiSHFUL federation and the related specific requirements.
+Each proposing party must therefore identify a possible Patron either by contacting an appropriate WiSHFUL partner (see section 7) or through contact@wishful-project.eu, in case support is required for selecting an appropriate WiSHFUL partner.
+The proposing party must submit its draft proposal to the Patron by Thursday 16 June 2016, at 17:00 Brussels local time.
+In this draft proposal at least sections A, B and C needs to be fully completed.
+The feedback will be provided by the Patron at the latest by Wednesday 22 June 2016 at 17:00, and must be copied into section D of the proposal template.